Jason has been an online writer for over 12 years. His articles focus on everything from philosophy to delicious recipes.

 Hexagram 55 Feng—Abundance

 Live for the present, and make the most of this time of abundance and influence to achieve great gains.

 The best way to proceed is to stay alert, cautious, reserved and respectful of others that you meet.
 Follow your instincts and avoid the cultivation of unnecessary emotional attachments.

 Wind over Wind

 Gently overcome any impasses that are in your way.
-Be consistent and have well defined goals to focus on.
-This way changes will have a long-term and far-reaching effects.
+Be consistent and have well-defined goals to focus on.
+This way changes will have long-term and far-reaching effects.

 Lake over Lake

 To make life better we must have this or must do that, but the material gains do not bring lasting joy as there will always be something else to have or do.
 I Ching says that to be fulfilled we need to devote ourselves to the principles of humility, detachment, modesty and acceptance.